stutimi/Number-Guessing-Game/README.md

 # Clone the repository
 git clone https://github.com/your-username/number-guessing-game.git

-# Navigate into the folder
+# Navigate into the project directory
 cd number-guessing-game

 # Open the game in your browser
 Open index.html in your browser (drag & drop or double-click)